Nordix/hiredis-cluster/README.md

 ### Connecting

 The function `redisClusterContextInit` is used to create a `redisClusterContext`.
+The context is where the state for connections is kept.

 The function `redisClusterSetOptionAddNodes` is used to add one or many Redis Cluster addresses.

+The functions `redisClusterSetOptionUsername` and `redisClusterSetOptionPassword` are used to configure authentication, causing the AUTH command to be sent on every new connection to Redis.

+For more options, see the file [`hircluster.h`](hircluster.h).

 The function `redisClusterConnect2` is used to connect to the Redis Cluster.

-The context is where the state for connections is kept.
-The `redisClusterContext`struct has an integer `err` field that is non-zero when the connection is in an error state.
+The `redisClusterContext` struct has an integer `err` field that is non-zero when the connection is in an error state.
 The field `errstr` will contain a string with a description of the error.
 After trying to connect to Redis using `redisClusterContext` you should check the `err` field to see if establishing the connection was successful: